 Do you want some old furniture pieces gathering dust in the corner?
-Do you want to breathe a new life into them?
+Do you want to breathe a new life into your second hand furniture?
 Refinishing old furniture is the best thing you can do to give your old furniture the TLC they deserve.

 But before you learn how to refinish furniture, there are several important things you should know first.
 Read on below to know more about furniture refinishing techniques to make your old pieces looking as good and shiny as new!

 Refinishing old furniture

 This may sound simple and easy but refinishing wood furniture needs time, patience, and the right tools for getting the job done.
 Although this is not a task that you can complete on a weekend, it is vital to give yourself space and time to follow the steps below:

 1. Remove the old finish

 Removing the old finish is the very first step to refinish your wooden furniture.
 This is also likely the messiest and most tedious part.
 There are actually two methods for doing this task – sanding and chemical stripping.

 Also called paint and finish strippers, chemical strippers are considered as the most effective products to remove varnish and paint from wooden furniture.

 There are several recommended supplies you need to prepare before you start to strip the old varnish and paint: